lantunes/netomaton/demos/finite_state_machine/README.md

 ### Finite State Machine

 This example illustrates the construction of a Finite State Machine.
-Although simplistic, it demonstrates the generality of the Network Automaton model.
-A Finite State Machine can be thought of as a Network Automaton with a single cell.
+Although simplistic, it demonstrates how Finite State Machines can be thought of as Network Automata.
+A Finite State Machine can be seen as a Network Automaton with a single cell.

 The "Turnstile" FSM in this case contains two states: Locked (0) and Unlocked (1).
 It can undergo two kinds of transitions: Push ("p") and Coin ("c").